Intramural Sports Rules & Policies

 - Players/Team/Spectators vandalize equipment, the facility or property.

-Teams that have a .500 record and a sportsmanship average of 3.5 or higher will be eligible for the playoffs.
 Post-season playoff brackets will be created upon the completion of the regular season and emailed out to all opponents.
 Playoff games will be outside of your regular division time slots, and there will be limited options to reschedule.

 Teams must maintain a 3.0 sportsmanship record in any playoff game in order to move through the playoff bracket.
 If a team drops to a 2.0 or 1.0 sportsmanship, that game will be automatically forfeited.